colinmorris/char-rbm/README.md

 Character-level RBMs for short text.
 For more information, check out [my blog post](https://colinmorris.github.io/blog/dreaming-rbms).

+# Requirements

+scikit-learn and its dependencies (numpy, scipy) is the big one.
+Also enum34. `pip install -r requirements.txt` might be all you need to do.

 # How-to

 The two important scripts are: